wesleytodd/create-express-app/README.md

-  --no-prompt                        Skip prompts and just use input options --name [name]                      The package name --app-type [type]                  The app type, determines template and defaults --body-parser                      Install and use the body-parser package --consolidate                      Install and use the consolidate package --cookie-parser                    Install and use the cookie-parser package --dependencies [dependencies]      Package dependencies --dev-dependencies [dependencies]  Package dev dependencies --main [main]                      The app main entry script
+  --no-prompt                        Skip prompts and just use input options --name [name]                      The package name --app-type [type]                  The app type, determines template and defaults --view-engine [type]               The view engine to use (default ejs) --body-parser                      Install and use the body-parser package --consolidate                      Install and use the consolidate package --cookie-parser                    Install and use the cookie-parser package --serve-static                     Install and use the serve-static package --dependencies [dependencies]      Package dependencies --dev-dependencies [dependencies]  Package dev dependencies --main [main]                      The app main entry script